olliekrk/pacman-game/README.md

 ### How to run
 1. Run game.py
+2. Chose one of the modes: Classic, Random Maze, Block Maze
-2. In the future commits .exe release will be published.
+3. In the future commits .exe release will be published.

 ## Contributors